TAP DANCE FESTIVAL

 Percussionists - Class Acts - Choreography - Improvisation

 New choreography debuted from local commissioned artists Travis Knights, Dianne Montgomery, Johnathan Morin, and Paula Skimin.
 International headlining acts Heather Cornell's new project Making Music Dance and Emmy Award Winner Ted Louis Levy, one of America's premiere tap artists represented the opposite ends of tap’s spectrum - one being the music, the other accompanied by it in full force.
 Closing it all up, we celebrated the local scene through a night of open tap improvisation and live music hosted by Rhythm & Sound.
 Festival programming also included masterclasses and workshops with festival artists, a residency program with Ted Louis Levy, and a series of panel discussions moderated by Artistic Director, Allison Toffan.

 Toffan plans to present the festival bi-annually, navigating programming choices through her curiosity of tap’s currency in the world today, a bridging of generations, perspectives and cultural backgrounds, new commissions, and the commitment to present full length work to legitimize and elevate the platform of the local scene alongside international leaders.

-2019's festival will be postponed until August 2020 with dates and a preview of details available in February!
+The next festival is on track for August 21-23, 2020, but due to the COVID-19 Pandemic we are postponed until 2021.
 Check back here for updates, news, and other projects related to the festival and professional development.
-For the festival format and style of programming to expect in 2020, please have a look at our photos, videos, and content from the Inaugural event:
+For the festival format and style of programming to expect this year, please have a look at our photos, videos, and content from the Inaugural event: